amitdalwe/github-slideshow/_posts/0000-01-02-amitdalwe.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-your course need to be more intutive
+your course need to be more intutive werwerwe
 Use the left arrow to go back!